Relational Concept Bottleneck Models: Appendix

-\item Since the backward signal from DCR can be very noisy at the beginning of the learning, we add a parallel task predictor (and a corresponding loss term), completely identical to the one of a R-CBM Deep model.
+\item Since the backward signal from DCR can be very noisy at the beginning of the learning, we add a parallel task predictor (and a corresponding loss term), completely identical to the one of a R-CBM-Deep model.
 Such predictor only guides the learning of the concepts during training by a cleaner backward signal but is discarded during test, leaving a standard DCR architecture. \end{itemize}

-\textbf{Flat Concept-based Model (Flat CBM)} assumes each task to be computed as a function of the full set of ground concept atoms, as described in the template in Eq. \ref{eq:template3}.
-We only introduce this model for comparison reasons in the experimental section.
+\textbf{Flat Concept Bottleneck Model (Flat-CBM)} assumes each prediction to be computed as a function of the full set of ground atoms.
+This model has limited scalability but it is introduced for comparison reasons in the experimental section.

-\section{Code, Licences, Resources}
+\subsection{Code, Licences, Resources}

 \paragraph{Libraries} For our experiments, we implemented all baselines and methods in Python 3.7 and relied upon open-source libraries such as PyTorch 1.11~\citep{paszke2019pytorch} (BSD license) and Scikit-learn~\citep{pedregosa2011scikit} (BSD license).
 To produce the plots seen in this paper, we made use of Matplotlib 3.5 (BSD license).
 We will release all of the code required to recreate our experiments in an MIT-licensed public repository.